 This blogger was making money, lots of money, from writing about being a mom and saving money.
 I had no idea that money could be made from a blog or that anyone could just pop one up on the interwebs and call themselves a blogger.
-Mind blown.

 One of those steps was to sign up for hosting with, you guessed it, Bluehost.
-I mentioned them a while back when I was discussing my blogging toolkit, and at that time I was perfectly content with the hosting choice.
+I mentioned them a while back when I was discussing my blogging toolkit, and at that time, I was perfectly content with the hosting choice.
 I got the occasional email from the Jetpack app that my site went down for a minute or two, but I figured that just happened sometimes.

 Then last summer I started to get a lot of those emails, like every day and sometimes even multiple times per day.
-Not only were they coming all the time, the down times were increasing as well.
+Not only were they coming all the time, but the downtimes were also increasing as well.
 It went from 2 minutes at a pop to over half an hour!

-I went back to Pinterest and started looking at “Why I quit using Bluehost” pins and guess what?
-Bluehost being down was not just my problem.
+I went back to Pinterest and started looking at “Why I quit using Bluehost” pins and guess what…Bluehost being down was not just my problem.
 It seems to happen a lot.
-I found a ton of posts from Bluehost bloggers that were jumping ship…
+I found a ton of posts from Bluehost bloggers that were jumping ship.

 So, when it was time to renew my hosting, I ditched Bluehost and switched to SiteGround.
-You guys, I was seriously scared that it would so hard to switch my site over or that everything would just be gone, but it was really, really easy!
+You guys, I was seriously scared that it would be so hard to switch my site over or that everything would just be gone, but it was really, really easy!